Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Proposed Method: Self-Adversarial Multi-scale Contrastive Learning (SAM-CL)

-\(I_{org}\) is the original image; the augmented image \(I_{aug}\) is a resultant of the transformation \(f_{occ}\) and a matrix with additive thermal noise \(\eta\) (\(0 < \eta < Th^{max}_{NETD}\)).
-The \(\theta\) in \(f_{occ}\) represents a set of parameters used for synthesizing objects as listed with the corresponding ranges in \Cref{fig: thermal augmentation module}.
-The function \(g(\theta)\) uniquely combines the values of each parameter from the respective range, allowing the synthesis of endless new representations. \(f_{occ}\) replaces the specific pixels of \(I_{org}\) with the synthesized objects which may or may not occlude the facial regions, resulting in altered histogram of thermal images which typically exhibit bimodal characteristics when acquired in controlled settings.
-In a bimodal histogram distribution, a peak at a lower temperature value depicts background and a second peak at a higher temperature corresponds to the facial regions.
+As expressed in \Cref{eq: TiAug transformation}, an augmented image (\(I_{aug}^{HxW}\)) is generated from an original image (\(I_{org}^{HxW}\)) of height (\(H\)) and width (\(W\)) by applying an occlusion transformation (\(f_{occ}\)) and adding thermal noise (\(\eta^{HxW}\): \(0 < \kappa < Th^{max}_{NETD} \forall \kappa \in \eta^{HxW}\)).
+The parameters characterizing occluding objects in \(f_{occ}\) are size (\(\vartheta_{sz}\): 1-40\% of facial region), shape (\(\vartheta_{sh}\)) characterized by number of vertices (2-30) and the corresponding irregularity (0 to 10\%) as well as spikeness (0 to 50\%), temperature (\(\vartheta_{temp}\): \(I_{org}^{min}-(I_{org}^{max}-I_{org}^{min}) \leq \vartheta_{temp} \leq I_{org}^{max}+(I_{org}^{max}-I_{org}^{min}\))), position (\(\vartheta_{xy}\): \((x,y) \in R^{HxW}\)), and configurations (\(\vartheta_{config}\): single, dual and dual-connected).
+The function \(g(...)\) uniquely combines the values of each parameter from the respective range, allowing the synthesis of endless new representations. \(f_{occ}\) replaces the specific pixels of \(I_{org}^{HxW}\) with the synthesized objects which may or may not occlude the facial regions.
+This leads to real-world histogram distribution of thermal images, unlike bimodal distribution when thermal images are acquired in controlled settings.
+In a bimodal histogram distribution, a peak at a lower temperature value depicts background and a peak at a higher temperature corresponds to the facial regions.
 Several segmentation algorithms assume bimodal histogram distribution for an automated segmentation \cite{isalkar_analysis_2022}, which affects their performance in unconstrained settings.